chyvak1831/starter/README.md

 ✓ extended by a few cool features

 #### ‼️ Cons
-frontend plugins (which affects to home, archive, single) are require **code integration** shortcodes or functions usually - due **theme does not used hooks** (i.e. just "install plugin and activate" - does not works)
+frontend plugins (which affects to home, catalog, single) are require **code integration** via shortcodes or functions usually - due **theme does not used hooks** for these pages (i.e. just "install plugin and activate" - does not works)
 ***
 <br>